Mrdrgh/My_simple_shell/README.md

 ```

 ### Non Piped Command Usage
-or we can use the program in interactive mode, just like sh or born_again_sh ,to start using it run :
+or we can use the program in interactive mode, just like sh or born_again_sh ,to start using it run the program and then do your commands just like a normal shell :
 ```./hsh
 $ (command)
 (prompt)